-- Rendering is CPU and memory intensive --- a fast computer is very desirable - Utility program 3dIntracranial can be used to strip the scalp off of a T1-weighted anatomical volume.
+- ♦ Rendering is CPU and memory intensive --- a fast computer is very desirable - Utility programs 3dSkullStrip or 3dIntracranial can be used to strip the scalp off of a T1-weighted anatomical volume.
 In some cases, this may need to be done with the orig dataset, which may then be written out in Talairach coordinates. - ♦ For example:

 '''

-3dIntracranial -anat anat+tlrc -prefix astrip
+3dSkullStrip -input anat+tlrc -prefix astrip

+or

 '''